apitoolkit/apitoolkit-landing/pricing/index.md

         <div class="width-control  mx-auto px-2">
             <div class="w-full flex flex-col items-center gap-4">
                 <h1 class="font-bold text-4xl md:text-[50px]">Pay only for what you use.</h1>
-                <p class="max-w-[450px] text-gray-500 font-medium  text-lg text-center">Trust your APIs, and only pay
+                <p class="max-w-[450px] text-gray-500 font-medium  text-lg text-center">Trust your APIs, and only pay for the requests we analyze.</p>
-                    for what you use as you grow.</p>

             </div>
         </div>
     </header>